 Green Man Festival, Brecon Beacons

 This lively festival first began in 2003 and is an independent celebration of arts and music which takes place annually in the beautiful Brecon Beacons.
 The plethora of acts, live performances and workshops will ensure that every age is kept entertained, with the ‘Little Folk’ area specially designated to those with young children.
-The family campsite is one of the main draws of this festival, with hot showers, fresh water taps and clean toilets!
-Green Man Festival has grown in popularity an incredible amount over the years and often sells out well in advance, however, their clever re-sale section means that you might be lucky enough to still get your hands on a last minute ticket!
+The family campsite is one of the many perks of this festival, with hot showers, fresh water taps and clean toilets!
+Green Man Festival grows in popularity year on year, so make sure you grab your tickets early so’s not to miss out on the action.

 The Just-So Festival, Cheshire